-As in previous years, net debt does not include other non-current liabilities described in Note 31, consisting mainly of security deposits received from third parties and related parties for the rental of hypermarkets and malls, guarantee deposits, extension fees payable, and tax liabilities, given the lack of a significant implicit or explicit financial component.
-In addition, as in previous years, it does not include assets and liabilities for derivative financial instruments which amounted to €2,364K and €3,854K, respectively.
+ture, mortgage loan payments, and the bond redemption; As in previous years, net debt does not include other non-current liabilities described in Note 31, consisting > Partially offset by dividend payments of €33.1 million in mainly of security deposits received from third parties May 2023. and related parties for the rental of hypermarkets and malls, guarantee deposits, extension fees payable, and The gearing ratio is the ratio of net debt to net equity, intax liabilities, given the lack of a significant implicit or cluding non-controlling interests, net of cash flow hedge explicit financial component.
+In addition, as in previous reserves.
+The ratio worsened during the year, from 0.87 at years, it does not include assets and liabilities for derivati-31 December 2022 to 0.97 at the end of 2023. ve financial instruments which amounted to €2,364K and Uncommitted credit facilities amount to €103 million: €53 €3,854K, respectively.